superbet-group/homebrew-tap/README.md

 # Superbet Group Homebrew tap

+## How to Setup
+1. Run `brew tap superbet-group/tap`
+2. Run `brew update`
+3. Run `brew install` for whichever formula or cask you want to install from this tap

-## Prerequisites for Installing Private Binaries
+### Prerequisites for Installing Private Formulae

 Since most of the formulae are linked to private Github repos you will need to have a valid Github token exported under the name `HOMEBREW_GITHUB_API_TOKEN`.
+The token needs permissions to download assets from the Github Releases page.
 The easiest way to do this is to add `export HOMEBREW_GITHUB_API_TOKEN="my_gh_token"` to your `.zshrc` file.
 This can also be done using the Github CLI tool.

-### Steps:
+#### Steps:
 1. Run `gh auth login` and follow the setup instructions (the recommended protocol to use is HTTPS).
 If you already did this at some point feel free to skip this step.
 2. Run `gh auth token` to check that everything works.
 The output should contain a valid GitHub token.
 3. Add `HOMEBREW_GITHUB_API_TOKEN` to your environment variables.